aws-samples/mlops-pipeline-prestodb/blog_post.md

         )
         ```

-        -   Once the evaluation step is complete, we can analyze the
+        -   Once the evaluation step is complete, metrics like
-            metrics (`Accuracy`, `Precision` and `Recall`) in the
+            `Accuracy`, `Precision` and `Recall` can be analyzed from
-            `evaluation report` that is sent to the S3 bucket.
-View the
+            the `evaluation report` that is sent to the S3 bucket.
+View
-            image of the report sent below:
+            the image of an evaluation report sent below:

         ![](images/evaluation_report_example.png)